Tanner McKee: Professional career

 McKee was selected by the Philadelphia Eagles in the sixth round, 188th overall, of the 2023 NFL draft.
 He made his NFL debut in Week 17 of the 2024 season against the Dallas Cowboys in relief of Kenny Pickett.
 He completed three passes for 54 yards and two touchdowns in the 41–7 win.
 McKee was named the starter for Week 18 against the New York Giants after Pickett and Jalen Hurts were declared inactive.
-With the #2 seed already secured; McKee threw for 269 yards and 2 touchdowns with no turnovers as the Eagles defeated the Giants 20–13, giving McKee his first NFL victory.
+With the #2 seed already secured, McKee threw for 269 yards and 2 touchdowns with no turnovers as the Eagles defeated the Giants 20–13, giving McKee his first NFL victory.
 McKee won a Super Bowl title when the Eagles defeated the Chiefs in Super Bowl LIX.

+McKee made his first in-game appearance of the 2025 NFL season during the 4th quarter of Philadelphia's Week 15 game against the Las Vegas Raiders, where he completed all three of his passes for 33 yards in the shutout victory.
+He started Philadelphia's Week 18 contest against the Washington Commanders, completing 21 of 40 passes for 241 yards, one touchdown, and one interception in the 24–17 loss.